MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1406-Coal-Wood-Burning-AppliancesNotification-Performance-Technical-Data/section-1406.4.md

 (a) *Written notice on appliance.* (1) The appliance shall bear a legible notice containing the following performance and technical data.

-(i) Appropriate minimum clearances from unprotected combustibles to avoid the occurrence of fire.2 The clearances shall include:
+(i) Appropriate minimum clearances from unprotected combustibles to avoid the occurrence of fire.
+2 The clearances shall include:

 2 Appropriate distances are to be determined by the manufacturer.
 The Commission expects that test procedures utilized by a nationally recognized testing organization would be suitable for determining appropriate distances.